Menu

 FAQ

-A. A stackable washer and dryer usually requires a little more time to wash and dry a load.
-Some models take longer than others, though, so it’s important to pay attention to operating times.
-Avoid models that require more than an hour to complete a load or you could wind up spending all day doing your family’s laundry.
+A. A stackable washer and dryer set usually requires a little more time to wash and dry a load.
+Avoid models that require more than an hour to complete a load, or you could end up spending all day doing laundry.

 Q. Do stackable washers and dryers require venting?

-A. Some do require venting just like traditional dryers.
-If you fail to vent your model, you could wind up with a mold or mildew problem due to the moisture that the appliance gives off.
+A. Some require venting just like traditional dryers.
+If you fail to vent your model, you could end up with a mold or mildew problem due to moisture accumulation in your laundry space.
 However, some stackable washers and dryers are ventless.
-This model is the best option if the spot where you want to put the appliance doesn’t lend itself to venting.
+This is the best option if the spot where you want to put the appliance doesn’t lend itself to venting.
 Keep in mind that ventless models usually take longer to dry laundry.

 Q. Should I purchase an extended warranty for a stackable washer and dryer?

 A. Like most standalone washers and dryers, a stackable model usually comes with at least a one-year warranty.
-While it’s usually not recommended to opt for an extended warranty for freestanding washers and dryers, it can often be worth it for a stackable model.
-That’s because all-in-one or combined appliances are more likely to experience issues, so a three- or four-year extended warranty can help protect your investment.
-Some users decide to purchase a home warranty that covers most or all of their appliances.
-We recommend you read up on our research on the best home warranty prior to any purchase, and also read home warranty reviews as needed as well.
+While it’s usually not recommended to opt for an extended warranty for freestanding washers and dryers, it can be worth it for a stackable model.
+That’s because all-in-one or combined appliances are more likely to experience issues.
+Thus, a three- or four-year extended warranty can help protect your investment.

 Our Top Picks